AnthonySotoC/hello-cats/README.md

 │       └── config/ # DESCRIPTION
 │       └── datasource/
 │       └── modules/
-│           └── dataloader/ # DESCRIPTION
+│           └── dataloader/ # Resolve the N+1 problem with graphql
 ├── test
 ├── .env.example # example of how the env file have to look like ├── .env.test